christ66/cobertura/README.markdown

 ## ABOUT
 Cobertura is a free Java code coverage reporting tool.
 It is based on jcoverage 1.0.5.
-See the [Cobertura web page](http://cobertura.sourceforge.net/) for more details.
+See the [Cobertura web page](http://cobertura.sourceforge.net/) and [wiki](https://github.com/cobertura/cobertura/wiki) for more details.

 Since 2.0.0, Cobertura versions follow the [Semantic versioning](http://semver.org/) guidelines.